aantron/ocaml.org/data/planet/talex5/isolating-xwayland-in-a-vm.md

 ...
 </code></pre>
 <p>We need to run Xwayland as <code>Xwayland :1 -rootless -wm FD</code>, where FD is a socket we will use to speak the X11 protocol and act as a window manager.</p>
-<p>It's a little hard to find information about Xwayland's rootless mode, because &quot;rootless&quot; has two separate common meanings in xorg:</p>
+<p>It's a little hard to find information about Xwayland's rootless mode, because "rootless" has two separate common meanings in xorg:</p>
 <ol>
 <li>Running xorg without root privileges.
 </li>
 <li>Using xorg's miext/rootless extension to display application windows on some other desktop.
 </li>
 </ol>
-<p>After a while, it became clear that Xwayland's rootless mode isn't either of these, but a third xorg feature also called &quot;rootless&quot;.</p>
+<p>After a while, it became clear that Xwayland's rootless mode isn't either of these, but a third xorg feature also called "rootless".</p>
 <h2>The X11 protocol</h2>
 <p><a href="https://xcb.freedesktop.org/">libxcb</a> provides C bindings to the X11 protocol, but I wanted to program in OCaml.
 Luckily, the <a href="https://www.x.org/releases/X11R7.7/doc/xproto/x11protocol.html">X11 protocol</a> is well documented, and generating the messages directly didn't look any harder than binding libxcb,